hollowaykeanho/Upscaler/README.md

 > many CPU and iGPUs are not working and supported yet.

 ### Dependencies
 If you're working on video, you need `ffmpeg` and `ffprobe` for dissecting and reassembling a video file.

-You can proceed to install it at: https://ffmpeg.org/
+You can proceed to install them in 1 go at: https://ffmpeg.org/